EvgeshkO35/I-am-rich/README.md

 Introducing with Assets - App Icons and other assets

+## My goal

+Understand how work in Xcode and how make UI inside Interface Builder.
+And also how work with Assets - App Icons and images.

 ## What I learned from this module

 * What is Xcode Storyboard and what mean Interface Builder